 Hon’ble Justice Chelameswar (Presiding Judge) had expressed the view, complete justice in the matter would be rendered, if the qualifications successfully acquired by the students were not annulled and the knowledge gained by them was not wasted.
 This for the simple reason, knowledge could not be transferred to those who had been wrongfully deprived of admission and cancellation of the results of the students would not serve any purpose.
 Hon’ble Justice Sapre (Companion Judge) expressed his disinclination for invoking jurisdiction under Article 142, to sustain the benefit of education acquired by the students.
 Those who had adopted unfair means, could not be extended any indulgence.
 On account of the divergence of opinion expressed by the (Former) Division Bench, Hon’ble the Chief Justice of India constituted a Larger Bench of 3, to deal with the matter.

 Stated simply, nothing obtained by fraud can be sustained.
 Fraud unravels everything.
-It was undisputed that the students ‘planned’ and ‘orchestrated’ a fraud.
+It was undisputed, the students ‘planned’ and ‘orchestrated’ a fraud.
 According to Mr. Fali S. Nariman, it would be possible to overlook the consequences of fraud in case sufficient justification was shown for taking a different course.
-Mr. Nariman put forth the suggestion that, the Supreme Court must be ‘trusted’ and that, the Court can even ignore statutory law, in the overriding interest of doing complete justice, under Article 142.
+Mr. Nariman put forth the suggestion, the Supreme Court must be ‘trusted’ and the Court can even ignore statutory law, in the overriding interest of doing complete justice, under Article 142.
 The said view was sought to be extended even to a declared pronouncement of law under Article 141, in addition to statutory law.
 [Note to Self: A Pathbreaking Argument]

 “For the reasons recorded in the Judgment, we respectfully concur with the Judgment rendered by the Hon’ble Companion Judge of the Former Division Bench.”